sam18p/network-traffic-monitor/README.md

-# 🛡️ Server Attack Monitor
+# 🛡️ Network Traffic Monitor

-A cross-platform Python script which monitors incoming packets per second in the background, if it exceeds the desired amount will alert to a Discord webhook with the relevant information and begin capturing a desired amount of packets for the server manager to analyse.
+A cross-platform Python tool that monitors incoming network traffic and alerts via Discord when traffic exceeds defined thresholds, with optional packet capture for diagnostics and analysis.

 ---